3 Tips to Choosing Track Lighting

 In the evolution of illumination—from torches to torchiers—track lighting is a relative newcomer.
 While originally used in galleries, museums, and commercial installations, track lighting has become a popular choice for many homeowners today, regardless of whether they live in a sleek, contemporary dwelling or rustic, country cottage.
 And with good reason.
-Track lighting can add drama and a modern aesthetic everywhere from the bathroom to the finished basement, and is relatively affordable and easy to install.
+Track lighting can add drama and a modern aesthetic everywhere from the bathroom to the finished basement and is relatively affordable and easy to install.
 Here’s all you need to know to bring the flexibility and flair of track lighting to your home.

-- Low-voltage systems have a small transformer built in which takes the current down to 12 volts, allowing the system to use a greater variety of bulbs and light fixtures; often much smaller than line voltage lighting, but equally as bright.
+- Low-voltage systems have a small transformer built in that takes the current down to 12 volts, allowing the system to use a greater variety of bulbs and light fixtures that are often much smaller than line voltage lighting but equally bright.
 Low-voltage track lighting bulbs also last longer; in the case of low-voltage LED systems, the lights can last an impressive 10,000 to 100,000 hours.

 Another popular system is the monorail track.
-This can come in a variety of styles, but at its most basic, consists of a custom-formed track from which lights are suspended.
-So if you have a curvy kitchen island, for example, you can get a monorail system that would follow its contours.
+This can come in a variety of styles but generally consists of a custom-formed track from which lights are suspended.
+So, if you have a curvy kitchen island, for example, you can get a monorail system that would follow its contours.
 This type of track comes in several options:

-The lights that sit along the rail in a track lighting system are known as track heads and are available in styles as wide as those found for ceiling fixtures.
-You’ll find spot lights, drop-down pendants with gorgeous glass shades, flexible-arm track heads, and much more.
+The most common lights you’ll see sitting along the rail in a track lighting system are called “track heads.”
+But you can replace the spotlights for drop-down pendants with gorgeous glass shades and much more.
 If you already have a track lighting system in your home, you can refresh it by just swapping out the track heads; just make sure you purchase new lights at the correct voltage and for the same style track.

-If you already have a ceiling light fixture, track lights are easy to install.
-Simply remove the old fixture, screw the track into the ceiling using toggle bolts or other appropriate anchors, connect the new track to the electrical box, snap your lights in place and enjoy the fun of moving them around to get the lighting in your room exactly the way you want it!
+The lighting kit is bound to include model-specific instructions that homeowners with some experience in replacing light fixtures should feel confident following.
+But the basic process for replacing an existing light fixture remains the same: After you remove the old light, screw the track into the ceiling using toggle bolts or other appropriate anchors and connect the new track to the electrical box.
+Then, snap your lights in place and enjoy the fun of moving them around to get the lighting in your room exactly the way you want it!